PetarRadojicic/money-qr/README.md

 - **Web Integration**: Extract total amounts from receipt web pages using WebView
 - **Automatic Categorization**: Quickly assign scanned receipts to expense categories
 - **Currency Conversion**: Automatic currency conversion for international receipts
+- **⚠️ Serbia Testing**: QR scanning has been primarily tested with Serbian receipts (e.g., Infostan bills and receipts from stores) and may not work with all international formats

 ### 🎨 User Experience
 - **Modern UI**: Clean, intuitive interface built with NativeWind (Tailwind CSS)